Gaspare Landi: Biography

 Landi became a member of the Accademia di San Luca of Rome in 1805, professor of the theory of painting in 1812, and president of the Academy in 1817.
-He was also made a Chevalier of the Order of the Iron Crown by the Emperor, of the Order of San Giuseppe, and of a Neapolitan order by the King of Naples.
+He was also made a Chevalier of the Order of the Iron Crown by the Emperor, of the Order of Saint Joseph, and of a Neapolitan order by the King of Naples.
 About 1820 he returned to Piacenza, intending to remain there, but soon tired of the monotonous existence of a provincial town and in 1824 reestablished himself at Rome.
 His last work was an Assumption and was placed in the church of San Francesco di Paola in Naples.
 He was offered a post as professor of the Academy of Venice, but stayed instead a president of the Academia di San Luca.

 He returned to Piacenza in 1829, where he died.